EnMasseProject/enmasse-workshop/README.md

 * EnMasse messaging service
 * A Spark cluster for doing analytics
 * A Thermostat application performing command & control of devices
-* An IoT device simulator
+* One or more IoT device simulators

 The first 2 will be deployed directly to OpenShift.
-The thermostat will be built and deployed to OpenShift from your laptop, and the IoT simulator will be running locally on your laptop.
+The thermostat will be built and deployed to OpenShift from your laptop, and the device IoT simulator will be running locally on your laptop.

 ![deployment](images/demo_deployment.png)